github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    ![Screenshot of the "Failure notifications" setting.
 The team named "octocat-team" has been added.](/assets/images/help/codespaces/prebuilds-failure-notification-setting.png)

-   {% note %}
+   > [!NOTE]

-   **Note**: People will only receive notifications of failed prebuilds if they have enabled notifications for failed Actions workflows in their personal settings.
+   > People will only receive notifications of failed prebuilds if they have enabled notifications for failed Actions workflows in their personal settings.
 See "[AUTOTITLE](/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#github-actions-notification-options)."

-   {% endnote %}

 1. Optionally, at the bottom of the page, click **Show advanced options**.